 During your second trimester, your body starts producing relaxin, a hormone that relaxes the joints and ligaments in your pelvis, allowing it to widen.
 A wider pelvis makes labor and delivery both easier and safer, but it can also affect the way you walk.
 In addition to relaxin, downward pressure from the growing fetus can also widen your pelvis.

 In the later stages of pregnancy, your stomach starts to jut out significantly, which can throw off your center of gravity and make it harder to balance, especially while walking.
 Your spine and pelvis may also start to curve in to support your growing stomach, causing you to lean back slightly while standing or walking.
 Both of these factors can also cause a waddling gait.

 Having a waddling gait while pregnant is normal and nothing to be concerned about.
 In fact, it can even reduce your risk of falling.
-Waddling gaits tend to go away after you give birth, but you may continue to have one for several months.
+Waddling gaits tend to go away after you give birth, but you may continue to have one for